pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 A UMEM buffer space can be shared between between multiple AF_XDP sockets, which allows buffers to be shared between sockets without needing to copy the packet data.
 If using multiple UMEMs with different AF_XDP sockets plus sending packets between these UMEMs the application would need to copy the data.
 Normally, a set of AF_XDP sockets will share a single UMEM.
-CNDP uses mempools to allocate and free buffers to get the best performance, which means each AF_XDP socket needs to have its own mempool set of buffers in the UMEM buffer space.
+FGEN uses mempools to allocate and free buffers to get the best performance, which means each AF_XDP socket needs to have its own mempool set of buffers in the UMEM buffer space.